2lindell/advent/docs/source.txt

 			now the beanstalk is nowhere;
 			now height of the second noun is tiny;
 	say line break;
-	describe the plant;
+	carry out the writing a paragraph about activity with the plant;
 	rule succeeds.
 Instead of examining the plant:
-	describe the plant;
+	carry out the writing a paragraph about activity with the plant;
 	rule succeeds.
 Rule for supplying a missing second noun while pouring and the plant is in the location:
 	now the second noun is the plant;